SXDC/hello-world/README.md

 # hello-world
-I am creating my first repsoitory by following the hello world tutorial.
+I am creating my first repository by following the hello world tutorial.
 This is it.